 In sum, Lloyds' executives are confident that it has made an impact across British society.
 For 2017, the company says it achieved 21 out of 22 targets - falling short only on a goal it had for loans it sought to provide to small and medium sized enterprises (SMEs).

 But across the board, Lloyds insists it has made a difference.
 Over $18 billion (£13 billion) was loaned by the bank to first-time home buyers.
 The company says its support benefitted at least 124,000 startup businesses.
 And the bank’s various charitable foundations provided funds for over 2,800 nonprofits.
-Lloyds has also made mental health a focal point of its corporate giving efforts – over $6.7 million (£4.8 million) were distributed to various foundations and services.
+Lloyds has also made mental health a focal point of its corporate giving efforts - over $6.7 million (£4.8 million) was distributed to various foundations and services.

 And more is to come.
 Beyond lending efforts such as those made to first-time home buyers and startups, Lloyds says it is keen on improving financial literacy nationwide - with 1.8 million more people to benefit from such skills by the end of this decade.
 Internally, the company appears determined to make its workforce look like the new, modern Britain - with a pledge to have 40 percent of its senior roles held by women, and 10 percent by racial minorities.
 Add the company’s commitment to stop human rights and slavery abuses, and the result is a template for how banks can leverage their core competencies to help build a better society.